tryton/trytond/doc/ref/sendmail.rst

    Send email message only if the current transaction is successfully committed.

-   The required arguments are an `RFC 822`_ from-address string, a list of `RFC 822`_ to-address strings (a bare string is treated as a list with 1 address), and an email message.
+   The required arguments are an :rfc:`822` from-address string, a list of :rfc:`822` to-address strings (a bare string is treated as a list with 1 address), and an email message.
    The caller may pass a :class:`~trytond.transaction.Transaction` instance to join otherwise the current one is joined.